A second-order bulk--surface splitting for parabolic problems with dynamic boundary conditions: Bulk--surface Splitting Schemes

 For the sake of clarity, we consider the finite element spaces introduced in~\eqref{eq:stableFEM}, for which the boundary nodes of $u$ coincide with the degrees of freedom for the Lagrange multiplier~$\lambda$.
 Assuming a corresponding ordering of the nodes, we conclude that~$\Bu$ has the form~$\Bu = [\, 0\ \Mla\,] \in \R^{\dofLam \times \dofOm}$, where $\Mla \in \R^{\dofLam \times \dofLam}$ is the standard (symmetric) mass matrix corresponding to the space~$\Mh$.
 This ordering also implies a decomposition of the bulk variable, namely

 In the same manner, the right-hand side~$\fu$ is decomposed into $\fu[1]$ and~$\fu[2]$ and the matrices~$\Mu$, $\Ku$ are decomposed into blocks $M_{ij}$, $K_{ij}$, $i,j=1,2$.

 \begin{remark} For different choices of the spatial discretization, $\Bu$ may not have this special structure.
-Nevertheless, we can assume an ordering of the nodes (and a corresponding decomposition of~$u$, $\fu$, $\Mu$, and~$\Ku$) such that the last $\dofLam$ columns of $\Bu$ form an invertible block, which is sufficient for the following construction. \end{remark}
+Nevertheless, by its full row-rank property, there exists an ordering of the nodes (and a corresponding decomposition of~$u$, $\fu$, $\Mu$, and~$\Ku$) such that the last $\dofLam$ columns of $\Bu$ form an invertible block, which is sufficient for the following construction. \end{remark}

 We first introduce the {\em bulk problem}, which is obtained from~\eqref{eq:semidiscreteDAE} by removing the equation for~$p$ and considering $p$ as input in the constraint equation.
 This leads to the DAE